kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 Changelog:

+	From 1.7.4 to 1.8-alpha
+		- Implement all new methods described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes [NOT TESTED!].
+		- Implement all session-id changes described at http://wiki.developers.facebook.com/index.php/New_Design_Platform_Changes [NOT TESTED!].
+		- Add support for Permissions API [NOT TESTED!].
+		- Refresh all JAXB generated classes using latest Facebook schema document.
+		- Cache JAXBContext instead of creating a new one on each API call.
+	 	- Add auth.promoteSession and auth_expireSession API calls.
+		- Add admin.getDailyMetrics API call.
+		- Reduce output when not running in debug mode.
+		- Add missing ApplicationProperty fields to enum.

 	From v1.7.3 to 1.7.4
 		- Disable admin.getAppProperties, admin.setAppProperties, and fbml.setRefHandle from desktop apps (as per API spec).
 		- Fix bug where FacebookXmlRestClient/FacebookJsonRestClient could not call admin.getAllocation.